Comic-Con Dienstleistungen für Gehörlose und Behinderte

 • ADA stickers and service dog stickers

-• Certified ASL interpreters at large panels and the Masquerade
+• Certified ASL interpreters at large panels and the Masquerade, or when requested at other panels.
+Comic-Con will make reasonable efforts to accommodate all requests

-• A limited number of wheelchairs for loan in up to three-hour increments on a first-come, first-served basis
+• A limited number of wheelchairs for loan (in up to three-hour increments) on a first-come, first-served basis.
+While Comic-Con will make reasonable efforts to accommodate all requests, please understand that the supply of loaner wheelchairs is limited.

-• A limited number of rental scooters available on a first-come, first-served basis
+• A limited number of rental scooters available on a first-come, first-served basis.
+While Comic-Con will make reasonable efforts to accommodate all requests, please understand that the supply of rental scooters is limited.

-• Comfort Rooms that can be used for nursing infants, administering medication, or as a sensory shroud for attendees with special needs
+• Comfort Rooms that can be used for nursing infants, administering medication, medical privacy, or as a sensory accommodation or sensory shroud for attendees with special needs

 • Those with mobility issues can request a runner to pick up ticketed giveaways from Panel Premiums for you (at the Hyatt Hotel).